Copernichris/E-Backend/README.md

   Run npm install for the project to function.
 Use mysql to source the database then use "npm run seed" to pre seed the app.
 Finally run npm start to add a listener on port 3001.
 It is reccomended to use insomnia or a similar program to test each of the routes.

 ## Usage
   Within insomnia or your program of choice, go to the correct local host.
 Each route is accessed using /api/*insert route here*/*optionally insert specific id here*.
 Get will display the seeded information.
 Post requests can be used to create new data.
 Put requests can modify attributes of existing data.
-And delete requests can remove an object by its ID.
+Delete requests can remove an object by its ID.

 ## Screenshots
 ![Screenshot1](https://github.com/Copernichris/E-Commerce_Backend/blob/main/DEMO/getAll.png)